-Introduction
+3 Introduction

-- 4 This Permit Attachment contains the Closure Plan that describes the activities necessary to - 5 close the Waste Isolation Pilot Plant (WIPP) individual units and facility.
+This Permit Attachment contains the Closure Plan that describes the activities necessary to

+- 5 close the Waste Isolation Pilot Plant (WIPP) individual units and facility.
 Since the current plans - for operations extend over several decades, the Permittees will periodically reapply for an - operating permit in accordance with 20.4.1.900 NMAC (incorporating 40 CFR §270.10(h)). - 8 Consequently, this Closure Plan describes several types of closures.
 The first type is panel - 9 closure, which involves constructing closures in each of the underground hazardous waste - disposal units (HWDUs) after they are filled.
 The second type is partial closure, which can be - less than the entire facility and therefore less than an entire unit as described herein for the - Waste Handling Building (WHB) Unit and the Parking Area Unit (PAU).
 The third type of closure - is final facility closure at the end of the Disposal Phase, which will entail "clean" closure of all - remaining surface storage units and construction of the four shaft seal systems.
 Finally, in the - event a new permit is not issued prior to expiration of an existing permit, a modification to this - 16 Closure Plan will be sought to perform contingency closure.
-Contingency closure defers the final - closure of waste management facilities such as the Waste Handling Building Container Storage - Unit (WHB Unit), the conveyances, the shafts, and the haulage ways because these will be - needed to continue operations with non-mixed Transuranic (TRU) waste. - 20 The hazardous waste management units (HWMUs) addressed in this Closure Plan include the - 21 aboveground HWMU in the WHB, the parking area HWMU, and Panels 1 through 10A8, each - consisting of seven rooms. - This plan was submitted to the New Mexico Environment Department (NMED) and the U.S. - Environmental Protection Agency (EPA) in accordance with 20.4.1.900 NMAC (incorporating 40 - 25 CFR §270.14(b)(13)).
-Closure at the panel level will shall include the construction of barriers to - limit the emission of hazardous waste constituents from the panel into the mine ventilation air - 27 stream below levels that meet environmental performance standards1 and to mitigate the - 28 impacts of methane buildup and deflagration that may be postulated for some closed panels. - The Post-Closure Plan (Permit Attachment H) includes the implementation of institutional - controls to limit access and groundwater monitoring to assess disposal system performance. - Until final closure is complete and has been certified in accordance with 20.4.1.500 NMAC - (incorporating 40 CFR §264.115), a copy of the approved Closure Plan and all approved - revisions will-shall be on file at the WIPP facility and will-shall be available to the Secretary of - the NMED or the EPA Region VI Administrator upon request.
+Contingency closure defers the final - 17 closure of waste management facilities such as the Waste Handling Building Container Storage - Unit (WHB Unit), the conveyances, the shafts, and the haulage ways because these will be - needed to continue operations with non-mixed Transuranic (TRU) waste. - The hazardous waste management units (HWMUs) addressed in this Closure Plan include the - 21 aboveground HWMU in the WHB, the parking area HWMU, and Panels 1 through 8, each - consisting of seven rooms.
+In addition, this Closure Plan includes Panels 9 and 10 which are the - 23 main north-south entries in the underground, a portion of which may be used for waste disposal. - This plan was submitted to the New Mexico Environment Department (NMED) and the U.S. - 25 Environmental Protection Agency (EPA) in accordance with 20.4.1.900 NMAC (incorporating 40) - 26 CFR §270.14(b)(13)).
+Closure at the panel level will include the construction of barriers that will - 27 contribute to limitingto limit the emission of hazardous waste constituents from the panel into the - mine ventilation air stream below levels that meet environmental performance standards4 and to - 29 mitigate the impacts of methane buildup and deflagration that may be postulated for some - 30 closed panels.
+The Post-Closure Plan (Permit Attachment H) includes the implementation of - institutional controls to limit access and groundwater monitoring to assess disposal system - performance.
+Until final closure is complete and has been certified in accordance with - 20.4.1.500 NMAC (incorporating 40 CFR §264.115), a copy of the approved Closure Plan and - all approved revisions will be on file at the WIPP facility and will be available to the Secretary of